WarrenWeckesser/ufunclab/README.md

 array([40., 40., 70., 80.])
 ```

-With broadcasting, all for kinds of the calculation can be performed with
+With broadcasting, all four kinds of the calculation can be performed with
 one function call.

 ```